Excerpt & End Notes

 Start reading now with a PDF of Chapter 1 from Rethinking Medications.

-This PDF of the Notes section serves as companion to the book.
 Readers who work at a university or academic medical center will have ready access to journal articles through the citations provided.
-For others, public access is provided through the government’s PubMed Central
+Others can access many of the citations by entering the book’s Digital Object Identifier (DOI) into the government’s PubMed Central website.

-Additional Note: Future updates and corrections are likely to be necessary in a book that takes on as many issues as this one does.
-These will be added to this website as received.
+Future updates and corrections are likely to be necessary in a book that takes on as many issues as this one does.
+These will be added to the website.